QuBenhao/Advanced_Professional_Development/README.md

 * [**Week 3**](#3)

-##<h2 id="1"> Week 1 Critical analysis and logical thinking techniques
+<h2 id="1"> Week 1 Critical analysis and logical thinking techniques</h2>
-###<h3 id="1.1"> 1.
-Definition of critical thinking
+<h3 id="1.1"> 1.
+Definition of critical thinking</h3>

-**A mode of thinking where the thinker improves the quality of his or her thinking by skilfully taking charge of the structures inherent in thinking and imposing intellectual standards upon them.**<br>
+**A mode of thinking where the thinker improves the quality of his or her thinking by skilfully taking charge of the structures inherent in thinking and imposing intellectual standards upon them.**

 self-directed (i.e. determined to form excellent thoughts)<br>
 self-disciplined (i.e. disciplined to apply the system)<br>
 self-monitored (i.e. continuous observation and examination of one’s own thoughts)<br>
 self-corrective (i.e. corrective feedback as the result of one’s own analysis)<br>

-###<h3 id="1.2"> 2.
-Arguments and premises
+<h3 id="1.2"> 2.
+Arguments and premises</h3>
-####<h4 id="1.2.1"> 2.1 Critical Reasoning
+<h4 id="1.2.1"> 2.1 Critical Reasoning</h4>

 Critical reasoning makes use of the strategies involved in critical thinking to analyse and evaluate arguments.
-Critical reasoning, like critical thinking, is a core skill for academic enquiry in general, as it allows an individual to evaluate an argument based on the available evidence, compare and contrast the argument with other arguments available, and make an informed judgement about the argument’s strengths and weaknesses.
+Critical reasoning, like critical thinking, is a core skill for academic enquiry in general, as it allows an individual to evaluate an argument based on the available evidence, compare and contrast the argument with other arguments available, and make an informed judgement about the argument’s strengths and weaknesses.<br>

 __An argument is a collection of claims (a.k.a. statements or assertions).
 Some of which are reasons (i.e. the premises) for another (i.e. the conclusion).__<br>
 __Premises of an argument are its statements of evidence giving reasons to believe the conclusion is true.__